 Dropshippers can’t control product costs.
 Dropshipping requires you to outsource supply chain management, inventory, and order fulfillment to suppliers.
 Therefore, you can affect or improve those processes to lower production costs.
 Regardless of how efficient or inefficient suppliers are, you must take products or leave them at their price points.
 Conversely, a retailer that’s involved in manufacturing can continually seek ways to drive efficiencies, improve processes, and lower expenses.
 In reducing costs, the retailer gains pricing advantages and competitiveness.

 Tip: There’s not much you can do about supplier pricing, except if you’re willing to buy in small batches or bulk.
 However, always keep an eye out for lower prices and discounts from other suppliers.

 Trade wars can disrupt operations, sales, and profits.
 Dropshipping favors global economic and political stability.
 If trade wars become a new normal, the dropshipping model will become subject to more risks.
 More risks and uncertainties are the last things sellers of any stripe want.
 Case in point, Trump’s trade war with China, and the world has negatively impacted millions of business owners worldwide.
-New tariffs and rate increases have hurt commerce between Americans and Chinese businesses to the tune of billions of dollars.
+New tariffs and rate increases have hurt commerce between Americans and Chinese businesses and individuals to the tune of billions of dollars.
 Trump had even threatened to leave a decades-old postal treaty, which would have wreaked havoc on international mailing rates.
 The matter has since been resolved.

 Tip: Keep tabs on relevant news and trends that could impact your business to avoid disruptions and surprises.